lkaihua/carp/dev.md

 - [x] To highlight certain category of files in current folder

 ### Nice to have
+- [ ] A mp3 player
+  - [ ] Loop play.
+  - [ ] Skip to next song when Media source could not be decoded.
+And stop playing when all songs are not playable.
 - [ ] To hightlight the last selected file or visited folder.
 - [ ] To have a config yaml.
 - [ ] To highlight the previous folder after navigation to upper folder.